intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

 ```

 ### apiserver_audit_log_maxbackup
-- **Description:** The maximum number of log files kept for Kubernetes apiserver audit.
+- **Description:** This is the maximum number of log files kept for Kubernetes apiserver audit.
 - **Default value:** 10

 ```yaml